MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/added-appointments-contacts-not-synchronized-to-owa.md

 ---
-title: New appointments and contacts not synchronized to OWA
+title: New appointments and contacts not synchronized to Outlook Web App
 description: In Outlook for Mac, you add appointments to Calendar and contacts in Contacts folder.
-These appointments and contacts do not synchronize to Outlook Web App (OWA) or your mobile devices and other mail clients.
+These appointments and contacts do not synchronize to Outlook Web App (Outlook Web App) or your mobile devices and other mail clients.
 author: simonxjx
 ms.author: v-six
 manager: dcscontentpm